Contact Carter Yorkies

 Sounds Terrible?
 All these things can and do happen.
 Be very careful before

 deciding to risk your pets future.
+Those are just a few reasons why I sell my

-Spaying or neutering is the kindest, most healthy thing you can do for your pet.
+Spaying or neutering is the kindest, most healthy thing you can do for your pet

 Which Dog Food do I use?

-We have all heard of recent dog food recalls for many damaging or deadly
+We have all heard of recent dog food recalls for many damaging or

-animals, using human quality ingredients.
+quality ingredients.

-recommend and use Lifes Abundance for dogs.
-I'd like to help my clients
+I use Lifes Abundance for small breed dogs.
+I'd

-dogs have healthier lives.
-I can help you have it shipped to your home at
+like to help my clients dogs have healthier lives.
+I can help you have it

-dealer prices.
-Ask me about it, if you're interested.
-Or click purple
+shipped to your home at wholesale prices.
+Ask me about it, if you're

-button below
+below

 One of Nala and Max's boys- 8 wks old